brandonluox/Web3StarterGuide/README.md

 Use `python src/auroralogger.py --plan "improve swap story" --urgency medium --tags experiment plan` to log a note and triage it for the next mini-sprint.

+### RPC profiles

+AuroraLedger loads whatever RPC profiles you define under `data/networks.json`.
+Run `python src/auroralogger.py --list-networks` to compare what is available, and use `--network partner-chain` (replacing with any profile name) to adopt the corresponding RPC/Explorer pair in your payloads.

 ## Roadmap

 1. Draft a JSON schema to validate payloads before serialization.